 A. Armed conflicts and post-conflict situations

 45. There are links between armed conflicts, land and the enjoyment of Covenant rights.
 Sometimes, land conflicts, especially those relating to structural unequal distribution of land tenure coming, for example, from colonial or apartheid systems, can be one of the root causes or a trigger of the conflict.
 In other cases, the conflicts may lead to forced displacements, land grabbing and land dispossession, especially for populations in vulnerable situations, such as peasants, indigenous peoples, ethnic minorities or women.
 It is noteworthy that addressing land disputes and conflicts might be a key to building resilience and sustaining peace.
-Thus, States should make all efforts possible to prevent land dispossession during armed conflicts.
+Thus, States should make all efforts possible to prevent land dispossession during armed conflicts consistent with their obligations under International Humanitarian Law and International Human Rights Law..
 If dispossessions do nevertheless occur, States are obliged to establish restitution programmes to guarantee to all refugees and internally displaced persons the right to have restored to them any land of which they were arbitrarily or unlawfully deprived.
 States should also address all those land conflicts that might trigger the re-emergence of an armed conflict.

 46. Preventive measures to avoid land dispossession during armed conflict should include at least the following considerations: (a) protection of land tenure for populations in vulnerable situations should be incorporated in all human rights early warning systems; (b) humanitarian interventions should be articulated with measures to prevent land dispossession; (c) States should create an information system including all those estates at risk of dispossession, not only to prevent dispossession but also to facilitate future land restitution; and (d) States should consider the possibility of freezing the land market in regions in which the risks of internal displacement and land dispossession are high.
 All such preventive measures should protect not only property, but all forms of land tenure, including customary tenure, as those at higher risk of being dispossessed of their land may not be the formal owners.